Official Selection at the George Lindsey Film Festival

 Official Selection at Horror Films in Hotlanta, Nominee: Best Film

 Lollipop is short thriller in which I starred and on which I acted as a producer.
 Inspired by Grindhouse horror movies, Lollipop pays homage to the female-driven slashers of the 70s and 80s with a modern, witty yet still reverent sense of humor.
 Lollipop is about the women targeted by a serial killer who leaves a lollipop with each of his victims.
-But his next target might be ready for him.
+But his next target is ready for him.